-My carabiner collection grew exponentially when I took on indoor rock climbing as a hobby, which had the added bonus of helping me feeling less like a poser for owning so many.
+My carabiner collection grew exponentially when I took on indoor rock climbing as a hobby.
+That had the added effect of helping me feeling less like a poser for owning so many.
 Shortly thereafter, I would learn the true value of carabiners as a travel accessory.

-Here are six ways I’ve used carabiners while traveling:
+Here are five ways I’ve used carabiners while traveling:

 I typically have 1-2 small carabiners and at least two big ones (sometimes more) clipped to my bags when I travel.
 And the one time I mysteriously forgot them?
 I needed them more than ever.